AlessandroRestagno/bikedata/README.md

 ## **Acknowledgments**

-- Inspired by cyclists and developers passionate about data and fitness!
+- Inspired by a cyclist and a developer passionate about data and fitness!
 - Built with ❤️ using [Dash](https://dash.plotly.com/) and Python.